-"The Pathology Training Program at Winthrop strives for an optimal learning experience through teaching and supervision, with residents exposed to a wide range of unusual and challenging cases."
+"The Pathology Training Program at NYU Winthrop strives for an optimal learning experience through teaching and supervision, with residents exposed to a wide range of unusual and challenging cases."

 Message from the Chairman

-With a total of 9 residency positions and 13 full-time attending pathologists, the Pathology Training Program at Winthrop-University Hospital provides residents with an optimal learning experience through teaching and supervision.
+With a total of 9 residency positions and 13 full-time attending pathologists, the Pathology Training Program at NYU Winthrop Hospital provides residents with an optimal learning experience through teaching and supervision.
 They are exposed to a wide range of unusual and challenging tertiary care cases, as well as more commonly encountered conditions.
 The Department processes 23,000 surgical pathology and 4 million clinical pathology specimens annually.

 The surgical services are enhanced by a strong regional referral base and include very active cardiothoracic and gynecologic oncology components.
-What's more, Winthrop has an eminent regional Poison Control Center onsite.
+What's more, NYU Winthrop has an eminent regional Poison Control Center onsite.

 Proximity and convenient access to New York City ensure abundant exposure to pathology conferences of national and international caliber, and the local Nassau County Society of Pathologists provides educational opportunities of equal quality.
 The combination of on- and offsite learning provides residents with a comprehensive educational opportunity of superb quality and intensity.